 Read also: How AR/VR Technologies Impact eLearning

-The use of AR and VR in various entertainment forms is transitioning from experimental to commercial.
+The use of AR and VR in various entertainment and media forms is transitioning from experimental to commercial.
 Innovation continues, improving both the quality of immersive experiences and their applications.
 Consumers may be unaware or not fully convinced yet, but more lifelike VR entertainment experiences will engage more consumers and boost the commercial success of such applications.

 Let’s take a look at some actual examples of the implementation of virtual reality in entertainment businesses.